apache/airflow/docs/apache-airflow/executor/kubernetes.rst

 pod_template_file
 #################

-As of Airflow 1.10.12, you can now use the ``pod_template_file`` option in the ``kubernetes`` section of the ``airflow.cfg`` file to form the basis of your KubernetesExecutor pods.
-This process is faster to execute and easier to modify.
+As of Airflow 1.10.12, you can use the ``pod_template_file`` option in the ``kubernetes`` section of the ``airflow.cfg`` file to form the basis of your KubernetesExecutor pods.
+This process is faster to execute and easier to modify compared with the legacy configuration approach.

-We include multiple examples of working pod operators below, but we would also like to explain a few necessary components if you want to customize your template files.
-As long as you have these components, every other element in the template is customizable.
+We include multiple examples of working pod operators below, but we would also like to identify a few components that you must include if you want to provide a custom template file.
+Aside from these components, every other element in the template is customizable.

-1. Airflow will overwrite the base container image and the pod name
+1. Airflow will overwrite the base container ``image`` and the pod's ``metadata.name``.

 There are two points where Airflow potentially overwrites the base image: in the ``airflow.cfg`` or the ``pod_override`` (discussed below) setting.
 This value is overwritten to ensure that users do not need to update multiple template files every time they upgrade their docker image.
-The other field that Airflow overwrites is the ``pod.metadata.name`` field.
+The other field that Airflow overwrites is the ``metadata.name`` field.
 This field has to be unique across all pods, so we generate these names dynamically before launch.

-It's important to note while Airflow overwrites these fields, they **can not be left blank**.
+It's important to note although Airflow overwrites these fields, they **can not be left blank** in the template.
-If these fields do not exist, kubernetes can not load the yaml into a Kubernetes V1Pod.
+If these fields are not present in the template, kubernetes can not load the yaml into a Kubernetes V1Pod.

-2. Each Airflow ``pod_template_file`` must have a container named "base" at the ``pod.spec.containers[0]`` position
+2. A ``pod_template_file`` must have a container named ``base`` at the ``spec.containers[0]`` position

 Airflow uses the ``pod_template_file`` by making certain assumptions about the structure of the template.
 When airflow creates the worker pod's command, it assumes that the airflow worker container part exists